Tongue Thai'd

-Tongue Thai'd (subtitled with Pangina Heals) is a talk show that premiered on December 6, 2022, through WOW Presents Plus.
-The talk show is hosted by Drag Race Thailand co-host and RuPaul's Drag Race: UK vs the World contestant, Pangina Heals.
+Tongue Thai'd with Pangina Heals is a talk show hosted by Drag Race Thailand co-host and RuPaul's Drag Race: UK vs the World contestant Pangina Heals, produced by World of Wonder.
+The first season premiered on December 6, 2022, through WOW Presents Plus.
+A second season was renewed and premiered on December 4, 2023.

-Premise
+Production

+The series' production company announced their late 2022 programming for their streaming service, WOW Presents Plus.
+Many new series were revealed in a trailer, including Sketchy Queens, Bring Back My Girls, Muff Busters, and Tongue Thai'd.
+A trailer was released and showcased Pangina Heals presenting the series with many contestants and winners from the Drag Race franchise eating Thai cuisine.
+The show is filmed in Los Angeles.

+Format

+The series format is related to the American interview show, Hot Ones.
 Every episode of the program features a guest from the Drag Race franchise and is presented by judging panelist Pangina Heals.
 They both get lunches at a Thai restaurant.
 Each Thai dish gets progressively hotter as they consume it.
 They both engage in entertaining challenges or mini-games while eating.
 After dining, Pangina tells the guest about their total score and the prizes they have won.

-Background

-The production company, World of Wonder, announced their late 2022 programming for their streaming service, WOW Presents Plus.
-Many new series were revealed in a trailer, including Sketchy Queens, Bring Back My Girls, Muff Busters, and Tongue Thai'd.
-A trailer was released and showcased Pangina Heals presenting the show with many contestants from the Drag Race franchise eating Thai cuisine.
-The show started to premiere on December 6, with Jujubee as a guest.